jdunmire/HC05/README.md

     call this only when the rate returned by findBaud() is not the one you require.

+`setBaud(unsigned long rate, unsigned long parity, unsigned long stopbits)`
+    Use this method when you need something besides the default no parity, one stop bit settings that are the default.
+    __CAUTION!__ The HC-05 supports many serial configurations that are not compatible with an Arduino.
+For example, the Arduino software serial port port supports only no parity, one stop bit settings.

 `cmd()`
     Send a command to the module.
 The 'key' (cmdPin) pin is activated to put the module in command mode where 'AT' commands are recognized.